-Populism, racism, sexism, authoritarianism, radicalism, anti-semitism, fundamentalism, strongman-politics – the list of the symptoms goes on and on.
-But these are mere symptoms of the actual disease: authoritarian thinking.
+Populism, racism, sexism, authoritarianism, radicalism, anti-semitism, fundamentalism, strongman-politics.
+The list of the symptoms is long.
+But these are all just symptoms.
+Symptoms of the same thing, the actual disease: authoritarian thinking.

-‘Authoritarian thinking’ is an academic term that puts you to sleep – but its symptoms keep you awake at night.
-This research sets out to flesh out the elements of contemporary authoritarianism, the self-reinforcing cycle of thinking pattern – and attempt to find inflection points where these thinking habits can be hacked.
+‘Authoritarian thinking’ is an academic term that puts you to sleep.
+But its symptoms keep you awake at night.
+This research sets out to flesh out the elements of contemporary authoritarianism, the self-reinforcing cycle of thinking pattern – in order to find inflection points where these thinking habits can be hacked.

 The elements of authoritarian thinking

 The elements of authoritarian thinking form a self-reinforcing, vicious cycle, consisting of – among other things – the fear of failure, the absence of horizontal bonds of trust in society, reflexivity, fear of the unknown, the dissolution of the individual’s own perspective, clinging to and encouraging fear, victim blaming, learned helplessness, identifying with the powerful, need for identity-based hierarchy, and considering freedom to be a luxury.

 Some of these symptoms have been discussed on this blog in more detail: